Jewellery needs to be looked after to keep it looking as beautiful as the day you bought it. Here are a few ways to keep your jewellery looking new.

 - Prolonged direct sunlight can damage and fade some gemstones, so never leave them on a windowsill or in a sunny spot.

-- Beads and chains should be stored flat, rather than hung from a hook.
+- Beads and chains should be stored flat, rather than hung from a hook or coiled tightly.

 WEARING- Cosmetics and perfumes can damage metals and gemstones.
 Apply any products a few minutes before putting on your jewellery.

 - Remove your jewellery before exercising, gardening or doing any physical work.

 - Jewellery can be damaged by salt and chlorine.
 Do not wear your jewellery when swimming, bathing, or using cleaning products such as bleach.

 - If you wear rings stacked together daily, make sure they are the same metal or carat of gold.
 Otherwise the harder ring will wear away the softer ring and damage it.

 Always check gem-set jewellery for loose stones before cleaning and polishing, as you may loosen them further and cause them to fall out.
 If you notice a loose or damaged setting, have it repaired straight away to reduce the risk of losing the stone.

 - Sterling silver naturally tarnishes due to a reaction with sulphur in the air, creating a dark surface layer of silver sulphide.
 This can be rubbed off using an anti-tarnish cleaning cloth, which also protects and polishes the surface at the same time.
 Anti-tarnish cloths can also be used to polish your gold, palladium and plated jewellery.
 The best practise is to polish little and often.
 Regularly give the jewellery a quick polish with the cloth as soon as its starts to yellow, and this will stop it developing to a stubborn brown / black tarnish which will need to be professionally removed.